 - increase the wellbeing workforce to provide access to mental health and wellbeing support for every Queensland primary and secondary state school student; and

-- pilot a program placing General Practitioners in 20 state secondary schools in areas of greatest need 1 day per week.
+- pilot a program placing General Practitioners in 50 state schools with secondary students 1 day per week.

 Department staff can access additional information on OnePortal.